We would like to share something very well written by a fellow breeder regarding the huge demand for Golden Retriever Puppies during this Pandemic:

 Reputable Golden Retriever Breeders get ‘Health Clearances’

 The Golden Retriever Club Of America requires that any member of the GRCA use the GRCA Code Of Ethics as a guideline for breeding.
 Therefore, Reputable Texas Golden Retriever puppy breeders have tested sires and dams for hips, elbows, heart and eye disease.
 The tests included are for hip/elbow dysplasia, heart disease such as subvalvular aoertic stenosis (SAS) and inherited eye disorders.
-A panel of 3 OFA Board Certified Orthopedists evaluate the Hip and Elbow radiographs.
+Board Certified Orthopedists evaluate the Hip and Elbow radiographs.
 Additionally, a Board Certified Canine Ophthalmologist exams the eyes.
 Last but not least, a Board Certified Canine Cardiologist exams the Heart.

-Occasionally An Exception To The Rule
+An Exception To The Rule During This Covid-19 Pandemic

 Therefore, request copies of the OFA hip, elbow, heart and eye clearances for the sire and dam of any litter or puppy that is offered for sale.
 A reputable Golden Retriever breeder will be able to produce the OFA certificates or reports from a board certified radiologist, board certified cardiologist and a board certified ophthalmologist.